And Just Like That...: Filming

 Production began in June 2021 in New York City.
 The first table read was held on June 11, 2021, at the show's studio in Manhattan.
 Filming had commenced on location in New York City by July 9, 2021, and was commemorated by the release of a promotional photo of Parker, Nixon and Davis on the streets of Manhattan.
 To mislead speculation about a major plot line, Noth arrived on location the day his character's funeral was filmed.
 On October 11, 2021, it was reported that filming had taken place on location in Paris, France.
-Filming concluded on December 6, 2021.
+Filming for the first season concluded on December 6, 2021.

-Filming for the second season began on October 4, 2022 in New York City.
+Filming for the second season began on October 4, 2022, and concluded on April 14, 2023, in New York City.
+The third season began filming on May 1, 2024, and wrapped on October 28, 2024.

+Pittman had a smaller role in season two due to the simultaneous filming of And Just Like That... and Apple's The Morning Show and was no longer a part of the cast from season 3 due to further scheduling conflicts.

 Release

 The series premiered on December 9, 2021, with the first two episodes available immediately and the rest debuting on a weekly basis until the season finale on February 3, 2022.
+The 11-episode second season was released on June 22, 2023, with two new episodes and the rest debuting on a weekly basis.
+The third season premiered on May 29, 2025.
+The series ended on August 14, 2025 and, as per a press statement released after episode 10, concluded the franchise with a two-episode finale.

 Home media

-The first season was released on DVD, on December 13, 2022.
-A Blu-ray version is not yet revealed.
+The first season was released on DVD on December 13, 2022.

+The complete second season was released on DVD on July 29, 2024.
+While it has not been released on DVD in the United States, a Region 1 DVD edition was released exclusively in Canada on July 30, 2024; however, it sold out quickly and now appears to be out of print.
+Additionally, a Region 2 DVD release became available in the Netherlands on August 7, 2024.
+To date, the series has not been released on Blu-ray.